hblhk/stories/README.md

 `legacy\utils\tsv2xml.py` converts these legacy csv sheets into [TEI-compliant](https://tei-c.org) XML files.
 The format has not yet been finalised.
 Ultimately page breaks (for videos/print), illustrations, per-sentence translations, etc. will be added to the XML file, and contributor information will be updated.

 ## How to contribute

 There is going to be development work involved, please send us a message at info@hambaanglaang.hk if you would like to help.

+## License

+Hambaanglaang storybooks are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).